ActiveBrainAtlas2/preprocessing-pipeline/PROCESS.md

 ### New Brain
 ## Post CZI Creation Process
 1. To install the software prerequisites, [look here.](README.md)
-1. Run: main.py --animal DKXX --czi True
+1. Run: create_meta.py --animal DKXX
     1. This will scan each czi file
     2. extract the tif meta information and insert into the slide_czi_to_tif table
 1. Have someone confirm the status of each slide in: https://activebrainatlas.ucsd.edu/activebrainatlas/admin